-My youth group leader throughout my high school years, as I actually took my first trip to Guatemala the summer before my freshman year at Case because of him.
+My youth group leader throughout my high school years, as I actually took my first trip to Guatemala the summer before my freshman year at CWRU because of him.

 What was one thing you did abroad that you couldn’t have done in Cleveland?